DigonIO/pypermission/docs/docs/permission_design_guide.md

+---
+description: "PyPermission - The python RBAC library.
+Compare container vs. instance permissions and learn how to structure authorization the right way."
+---

 # PyPermission - Permission Design Guide

 This guide explores how to design permissions in Role-Based Access Control (RBAC) systems, focusing on two primary approaches: Container Permissions and Instance Permissions.
 Each approach defines how permissions are assigned to resources, and each has distinct trade-offs.